MatAtBread/nodent/README.md

 	}) ;
 	// All done - mapped is the new array containing the bodies

+Example: execute arbitrary async functions in parallel and return when they are all complete

+	// Use nodent.async
+	var nodent = require('nodent')({use:['async']}) ;

+	mapped <<= nodent.async.map([async-function(){
+		// Do something async
+		...return result ;
+	},async-function(){
+		// Do something else async
+		...return another_result ;
+	},]) ;
+	/* All done - mapped is an new array containing the async-return of the first function (at index [0]) and the async-return of the second funcrion (at index [1]).
+There is no programmatic limit to the number of async functions that can be passed in the array.
+Note that the functions have no useful parameters (use a closure or wrap the function if necessary).
+The order of execution is not guaranteed (as with all calls to async.map), but the completion routine will only be called when all async-functions have finished either via a return or exception. */

 In the event of an error or exception in the async-mapping function, the error value is substitued in the mapped object or array.
-This works well if the return values is of a specific type, such as the JavaScript Error() type, as they can be easily tested for in the mapped object. the async.map() function only errors if an async-function illegal returns more than once (including multiple errors or both an error and normal response).
+This works well since all the exceptions will be instances of the JavaScript Error() type, as they can be easily tested for in the mapped object after completion.
+The async.map() function only errors if an async-function illegal returns more than once (including multiple errors or both an error and normal response).

 Function arguments
 ------------------